veebch/ir-see/README.md

 #  IR-See

-Infrared (IR) photography with a Raspberry Pi NoIR Camera Module 3.
+Infrared (IR) photography and video with a 12 Megapixel Raspberry Pi NoIR Camera Module 3.

 This is intended to be a resource that gives some pointers for easily capturing infrared images using a digital sensor, as well as simple ways to post-process them.